DenisN03/PythonCodeAnalyzer/README.rst

     -h   show this help text
     -d   disable some pylint checks
     -pw  disable some imports from pylint checks (invalid-name) -req   generate requirements file for project
-    -e   set the exclude path (only one folder support)"
+    -e  set the exclude path (only one folder support)

 In the future, the functionality of the program will expand.